Case Manager / Field Officer

 - Monitor the quality, responsiveness and availability of relevant services provided by third parties (counselling, financial counselling etc)

 - Maintain appropriate records and update database systems

 To be Considered:

-- A degree in Social Work or equivalent.
+- A degree in psychology or a qualification in Social Work or equivalent.

 - A current New Zealand driver’s license is required